Legend0fHell/SPI/README.md

 ## Acknowledgments

 * This script is not contain any malicious codes/viruses.
-* All the modules were commented for you to see what SPI does.
+* All the modules were commented clearly.
 * To improve the optimize speed, this script will use multi-task technique, meaning that there will be several instances running all at once.
 * Debugging is always harder than programming, so if you write code as cleverly as you know how, by